Building a More Profitable Website

 The providers you work with can also affect the cost of running your website.
-Which is why Chris Deringer believes that, “The easiest and best way a dealer can improve their site is to get a better website provider.
-Most dealers have contract terms which would allow them to switch providers fairly cheaply or without any cost within the next 12 months, and for dealers who are on a website platform that doesn’t continuously optimize their platform for conversion, and track their performance via Google Analytics (in addition to their providers’ in-house metrics), by far the fastest and cheapest way to improve their site is to get a better provider.”
-Sometimes switching providers isn’t an option, so Derringet added that, “If switching website providers is not practical for a particular dealer the second fastest way to quickly improve their results is to get Google Analytics on their site and start benchmarking their performance.
+This is why Chris Deringer believes that “The easiest and best way a dealer can improve their site is to get a better website provider.
+Most dealers have contract terms which would allow them to switch providers fairly cheaply or without any cost within the next 12 months, and for dealers who are on a website platform that doesn't continuously optimize their platform for conversion, and track their performance via Google Analytics (in addition to their providers' in-house metrics), by far the fastest and cheapest way to improve their site is to get a better provider.”
+Sometimes switching providers isn’t an option, so Derringet added that “If switching website providers is not practical for a particular dealer the second fastest way to quickly improve their results is to get Google Analytics on their site and start benchmarking their performance.
 Dealers need to establish a lead volume baseline and then hold their website provider accountable/responsible for helping them increase that metric.”

-Jeff Wardwell went beyond a low-cost solutions and suggested, “a no-cost way to improve a dealer’s website: Remove content.”
-He explained that, “One of the biggest problems we see on a regular basis is that many sites have way too much content on every page.
+Jeff Wardwell went beyond low-cost solutions and suggested, “a no-cost way to improve a dealer's website: Remove content.”
+He explained that “One of the biggest problems we see on a regular basis is that many sites have way too much content on every page.
 Dealers tend to promote what they want the customer to see instead of promoting only what the customer is looking for.
 Less is more!
 Website visitors come to the website with a fairly simple agenda.
-Don’t let content get in their way.”
+Don't let content get in their way.”